danterusdev/space-sim/README.md

 odin run .
 ```

-There are 3 different simulations available by pressing A, B, or C on the keyboard.
+There are 4 different simulations available by pressing A, B, C, or D on the keyboard.